-KPMG Baltics SIA Licence No 55
+KPMG Baltics SIA Licence No. 55

-Armine Movsisjana Chairperson of the Board of KPMG Baltics SIA Latvian certified auditor Certificate No 178 Riga, Latvia 28 April 2016
+Armine Movsisjana Chairperson of the Board Latvian Certified Auditor Certificate No. 178 Riga, Latvia 28 April 2017

 Overview of the Science and Technology Center in Ukraine (STCU)

 The Science and Technology Center in Ukraine (STCU) is an intergovernmental organization dedicated to non-proliferation of technologies and expertise related to weapons of mass destruction, including nuclear, biological and chemical weapons, and their delivery systems.